cligs/pyzeta/HOWTO.md

 ## What is necessary to run the analyses?

 The script expects the following as input.
-See the `sample-input` folder for an example.
+See the `sampledata` folder for an example.

 - A folder with plain text files.
 They need to be in UTF-8 encoding.
-The files should all be in one folder.
+The files should all be in one folder (here, the `corpus`folder).
 - A metadata file called "metadata.csv" with category information about each file, identified through the column header called "idno" and which contains the filenames (without the extension).
 The metadata file should be a CSV file, with the ";" used as the separator character.
+This metadata file should be at the same level as the `corpus` folder (here, it is in the `sampledata` folder)
-- A file with stopwords, one per line
+- A file with stopwords, called `stopwords.txt`, with one stopword per line.
+(This can be empty but should be there.)

 ## What kind of output does pyzeta produce?

-The folder `sample-output/results` contains some examples of what pyzeta produces:
+The folder `sampledata` contains some examples of what pyzeta produces:

-- A matrix containing the features used with their proportions in each partition and their resulting zeta score
+- A folder (`data`) containing the text segments with selected features, as used in the calculation (useful for checking)
-- A plot showing the most distinctive words as a horizontal bar chart.
+- In the folder `results`, a matrix containing the features used with their proportions in each partition and their resulting zeta score
-- A plot showing the feature distribution as a scatterplot.
+- In the folder `plots`, a plot showing the most distinctive words as a horizontal bar chart and a plot showing the feature distribution as a scatterplot.

 ## What processes and options are supported?